 OECD Watch is an international network of civil society organisations promoting corporate accountability.
 The purpose of OECD Watch is to inform the wider NGO community about policies and activities of the OECD's Investment Committee and to test the effectiveness of the OECD Guidelines for Multinational Enterprises.

 The OECD Watch brochure provides a brief overview of the content of the OECD Guidelines for Multinational Enterprises and the associated complaint mechanism.
-The brochure was already available in six languages and has now also been translated into Portuguese.
+The brochure was already available in seven languages and has now also been translated into Arabic and Burmese.